gromande/gromande.github.io/_posts/2020-01-26-migrating-wordpress-blog-to-github-pages.md

 - meta
 - author

 In addition, some posts might contain absolute URLs referencing other posts.
 Absolute URLs are discouraged since they make your site less portable.
-Run the following sed command to replace absolute URLs with relative URLs where `<your-domain>` is the domain for your site:
+Run the following `sed` command to replace absolute URLs with relative URLs.
+Replace `<your-domain>` with the domain for your site:

 {% highlight shell %}
 sed -i.bak 's/https:\/\/<your-domain>/{{ site.baseurl }}/g' *.md